 Rated Capacity and Depth of Discharge

-The rated capacity is simply the named size of the battery in Ampere-hours.
+The rated capacity is simply the battery’s named size in Ampere-hours.
 Keep in mind that energy calculations are in watts, which is amperes times volts.
-To find out the usable energy in the battery, you have to multiply the rated capacity by the Depth of Discharge(DoD) percent.
-For example, if the recommended battery Dod is 50%, then the usable energy in a 100Ah battery is 100 x .5 = 50 Ah.
-Many flooded-cell lead-acid batteries have Dods of 50%.
+To find the usable energy in the battery, multiply the rated capacity by the Depth of Discharge (DoD) percentage.
+For example, if the recommended battery DoD is 50%, then the usable energy in a 100Ah battery is 100 x .5 = 50Ah.
+Many flooded-cell lead-acid batteries have DODs of 50%.

 Maximum Current, Deep Discharge, or Multi-Purpose